c-sanders/Quaternion/README.md

 ki = j
 ```

-and if you plug anyone of these three equations into the former equation, then you end up with the equation
+and if you plug any one of these three equations into the former equation, then you end up with the equation
 before that.

+The act of multiplying quaternions together isn't commutative.
+This means that the following equations
-However, quaternions aren't commutative, so the following equations also hold true for quaternions;
+also hold true for quaternions;

 ```math
 ji = -k